CartoDB/carto.js/doc/API.md

 <h5 id="runtime">Creating visualizations at runtime</h5>

-All CartoDB services are available through the APIs, which basically means that you can create a new visualization without doing it before through the CartoDB UI.
-This is particularly useful when you are modifying the visualization depending on user interactions that change the SQL to get the data or CartoCSS to style it.
-This method, although needs more programming skills, provides all the flexibility you might need to create more dynamic visualizations.
+All CartoDB services are available through the APIs, which means that you can create a new visualization without ever having created before in the CartoDB UI.
+This is useful creating dynamic visualizations that result from different user interactions.
+Visualizations can be crafted from both dynamic SQL to get data and dynamic CartoCSS to style the maps.
+The below method provides all the flexibility you might need to create amazing and dynamic visualizations.

-When you create a visualization using the CartoDB website, you get automatically a viz.json URL defining it.
-When you want to create the visualization via JS, obviously you dont have it, so you will pass all the required parameters to the library so that it can create the visualization at runtime and display it on your map.
+Each visualization you create in the CartoDB UI includes a you get a viz.json URL.
+The viz.json contains all the information defining that visualization, including basemap, zoom and center, layers, and interactivity.
+When you want to create the visualization on-the-fly with CartoDB.js, you won't have a viz.json URL.
+Instead, you will pass a set of required parameters to the CartoDB.js library and the library will create the visualization and display it on your map.
 It is pretty simple.

 <div class="margin20"></div>
 <div class="code_title">Creating visualizations at runtime</div>